pkalachyn-gd/collab-code-editor/README.md

         Type in one editor.
 The text (and your cursor) will appear in real-time in the other window.

-        Now, open a third tab and change the URL to a different room: http://localhost:4200/?room=project-B.

-        Typing in this third tab will not sync with the other two, proving that session management by "room" is working.

-    2. AI Code Completion (Mocked)
+    2. AI Code Completion

-        This feature simulates the frontend part of the AI integration.
+        This feature is now connected to the live AI backend.

         In the editor, type a few letters (e.g., cons).

         Press the custom hotkey: Ctrl + .
 (Control + Dot).

-        A completion menu will appear with mocked suggestions (console, console.log, const).
+        A completion menu will appear with suggestions from the Gemini API.

-        The hotkey is throttled: if you spam the hotkey, it will only send one request at a time, waiting for the previous (mock) request to complete before sending another.

-        Typing text (e.g., function...) will not trigger the completion automatically.
-It is bound only to the hotkey, as specified by activateOnTyping: false.

-# Project Details (as required)
+# Project Details

-    ## Gemini API Key Configuration (Planned)
+    ## Gemini API Key Configuration

-        The current implementation uses a mock AiCompletionService and does not require an API key.

-        To implement the final solution:

-            1. A backend proxy (e.g., Spring Boot or Express.js) would be built.

-            2. The GEMINI_API_KEY would be stored securely in an environment variable (.env or application.properties) on that server.

-            3. The AiCompletionService in Angular would be refactored to replace of(mockResponse) with an HttpClient.post call to that proxy.
+        The `GEMINI_API_KEY` is used by the Spring Boot application.
+It is read from the environment variable you set in the "Getting Started" section.
+The key is never exposed to the frontend.

+        You can also specify the Gemini model to use by setting the `GEMINI_MODEL` environment variable.
+If not set, the service will default to `gemini-2.5-flash` as configured in `application.properties`.

     ## Prompt Engineering & Response Parsing

-        Prompt (Request): When the hotkey is pressed, the EditorComponent's customAiCompletion function gathers the code context.
-The AiCompletionRequest object is built with fullText, cursorPosition, and textBeforeCursor.
-This payload is sent to the AiCompletionService.
-A real prompt to Gemini would use this context, e.g.: Complete the code.
-The user is at the | cursor: \n\n[fullText]\n\n.
+        Prompt (Request): When the hotkey is pressed, the frontend sends a POST request to /api/complete with a JSON payload containing the fullText of the document, the cursorPosition, and the textBeforeCursor.

-        Response Parsing: The component expects the service to return an Observable<AiCompletionResponse>.

-        Expected JSON: { "suggestions": [{ "label": "...", "type": "..." }] }

-        Parsing: The .then() block of the promise maps this response array into the format required by @codemirror/autocomplete:

-        return {
-            from: cursorPosition, // Where the completion starts
-            options: response.suggestions.map((s) => ({
-                label: s.label, // The text to show
-                type: s.type, // (e.g., 'function', 'keyword')
-                apply: s.label, // The text to insert })),
-        };
+        Response Parsing: The Spring Boot service receives this request, constructs a detailed prompt for the Gemini API, and parses the response.
+It returns a JSON object in the format { "suggestions": [{ "label": "...", "type": "..." }] }.
+The frontend then maps this into the format required by CodeMirror's autocomplete extension.

     ## Assumptions & Simplifications

-        Mock AI: The most significant simplification.
-The AiCompletionService returns a static, hard-coded JSON object after a 300ms delay and does not call any external API.

         No Persistence: The y-websocket server stores all documents in memory.
 If the Node.js server restarts, all data is lost.